 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual with a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest accumulated over time could be more than double the amount of someone having a superior FICO score.

-Improving your credit score is the first step in purchasing a home.
+Getting your credit in order is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a stronger score?
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+You want a better score, but how do you get there?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Stay on top of payments.
+- Keep up with payments.
 Delinquent payments instantly lower your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a lender.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt taking up the balance a single card.

-- Apply for service station cards or department store credit.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always beware of carrying a high balance for more than a couple of billing cycles because these types of cards normally have a steeper interest rate.
+- Chain store cards and service station cards.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
+You must always beware of maintaining a high balance for too long because these types of cards traditionally have a surprising interest rate.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Metro First Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Metro First Realty, the loan process can be a stress-free experience so you, too, can achieve home ownership.